We’ve Tested 14 Robot Lawn Mowers; These 6 Are the Best

 To begin the search for a new self-mowing robot, get an accurate measurement of the area it will mow.
 Measure the lawn’s square footage, not the size of the lot, and exclude square footage taken up by the house, driveway, landscape beds, and any other feature that is not grass.
 Often only half of the square footage of a residential lot is lawn space, and sometimes even less.

-Light-duty or small robot lawn mowers are best for areas up to 0.25 acre, or about 11,000 square feet.
-Midsize models cut up to 0.5 acre, or about 22,000 square feet.
-Large machines can cut up to 1 acre, or 43,560 square feet, or more.
+Light-duty or portable lawn mowers are best for areas up to a quarter acre, or about 11,000 square feet.
+Midsize models cut up to a half acre, or about 22,000 square feet.
+Large machines can cut an acre, or 43,560 square feet, or even more.

 Factors that affect how much space a mower can cut include battery runtime per charge, the mower size, and the speed it travels.
 The “up to X square feet” amount that manufacturers claim is calculated with ideal mowing conditions in mind.
 Mowing conditions including slopes, obstacles, and irregular lawn shapes, as well as grass type, thickness, and growth rate, may all inhibit a mower’s efficiency and capability.

 Look for a mower that can cut the entire yard on a single battery charge, if possible.
 For larger yards, it may be necessary to divide the lawn space into two or three smaller mowing zones that the mower can cut on different cycles.
-Not all robotic mowers have the ability to create and schedule multiple zones within a single boundary wire, so be sure to buy a mower with that capability if necessary to suit the property size.
+Not all robotic mowers have the ability to create and schedule multiple zones, so be sure to buy a mower with that capability if necessary to suit the property size.

 Terrain Handling